11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 How it tracks sleep:

-Fitbit combines continuous optical heart-rate (PPG), motion data and pulse-ox readings to detect sleep stages (light, deep, REM), breathing rate and wake events.
+Fitbit combines continuous optical heart rate (PPG), motion data, and pulse ox readings to detect sleep stages (light, deep, REM), breathing rate, and wake events.

 The tracker keeps minute-by-minute motion data for a week and daily totals for longer, so the app can show trends over weeks and months.